-The Meadows Sports College is a secondary day special school for young people aged 11-19 years.
+The Meadows School is a secondary day special school for young people aged 11-19 years.

 We have currently 144 pupils on role.
-The Meadows Sports College provides educational opportunities for young people with a wide range of complex difficulties.
+The Meadows School provides educational opportunities for young people with a wide range of complex difficulties.
 All young people admitted to the school will have a severe learning difficulty however also they may have a range of additional needs, these may include:

 · Sensory impairments, including visual and or hearing impairment

 · Complex medical needs

 What kind of SEN provision is available at The Meadows School

 Young people may fall into more than one of the above categories.
 It is important then that the school is clear about its specific approaches to each of the categories and is able to respond to individual needs in a structured, cohesive and personalised way.